flame-engine/flame/README.md

 ## Help

-We have a Discord with a channel for Flame help, join it [here](https://discord.gg/pxrBmy4)
+We have a Flame help channel on Fireslime's Discord, join it [here](https://discord.gg/pxrBmy4)

 ## Goals